cmkobel/gBGC/README.md

 ![](https://raw.githubusercontent.com/cmkobel/gBGC/master/log/8_cd_20_bins_lm.png)
 _**Figure 8**: Genes from the Rhizobium leguminosarum dataset.
 Genospecies A, unitig 0.
 Binned into 20 GC3-categories_

 The R^2 value is very close to the one inferred in Figure 3.
+It should be noted that the GC3 scale is much wider when plotting the results of ClonalFrame.
+That is probably because ClonalFrame is more robust.
+When inferring recombination with PHI, some genes cannot be successfully inferred from.

 The other genospecies will follow soon.